 Telephone screening call

 If you have a shortlist but want to quantify a few things on a CV that may appear ambiguous it is worth considering carrying out a short telephone screening call.
 These calls can be invaluable as not only will you be able to clarify certain points it will also give you an idea of the applicants communication skills.
+On this website you will realize a lot of interesting things.

 Let Bell Cornwall screen your CVs